IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 It has been a wretched season by Mumbai Indians lofty recent standards.
 The two-time defending champions have simply not been at the races consistently enough.
 But with two matches to go, they are still in with a realistic chance to go through.

 Similar to RR, any tie involving KKR on 12 points will not likely go in MI’s favour.
 Rohit Sharma and Co, for starters, have to defeat RR on Tuesday.
 And then hope Samson and Co do them a favour by defeating KKR (in a match where Royals would likely to have to win by a huge margin themselves).
-MI’s advantage is that they play a deflated SRH side last on the final day, and will have room to manoeuvre against a deflated side if they are not already eliminated by then.
+MI’s advantage is that they play an out of sort SRH last on the final day, and will have room to manoeuvre against a deflated side... provided the champions are not already eliminated by then.

 Sunrisers Hyderabad